irismake/ESP32_Bluetooth_OTA_Firmware_Update/docs/en/api-reference/system/freertos_idf.rst

 ESP-IDF FreeRTOS Single Core
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Although ESP-IDF FreeRTOS is an SMP scheduler, some ESP targets are single core (such as the ESP32-S2 and ESP32-C3).
-When building ESP-IDF applications for these targets, ESP-IDF FreeRTOS is still used but the number of cores will be set to `1` (i.e., the :ref:`CONFIG_FREERTOS_UNICORE` will always be enabled for single core targets).
+When building ESP-IDF applications for these targets, ESP-IDF FreeRTOS is still used but the number of cores will be set to ``1`` (i.e., the :ref:`CONFIG_FREERTOS_UNICORE` will always be enabled for single core targets).

 For multicore targets (such as the ESP32 and ESP32-S3), :ref:`CONFIG_FREERTOS_UNICORE` can also be set.
-This will result in ESP-IDF FreeRTOS only running on CPU0, and all other cores will be inactive.
+This results in ESP-IDF FreeRTOS only running on CPU0, and all other cores will be inactive.

 .. note::

   Users should bear in mind that enabling :ref:`CONFIG_FREERTOS_UNICORE` **is NOT equivalent to running Vanilla FreeRTOS**.
-The additional API of ESP-IDF FreeRTOS can still be called, and the behavior changes of ESP-IDF FreeRTOS will incur a small amount of overhead even when compiled for only a single core.
+The additional API of ESP-IDF FreeRTOS can still be called, and the behavior changes of ESP-IDF FreeRTOS incurs a small amount of overhead even when compiled for only a single core.

 .. ------------------------------------------------- API References ----------------------------------------------------